 “Between stimulus and response, there is a space.
 In this space is the power to choose our behavior.” ~ Dr. Wayne Dyer

 We talk about the relationship between stimulus and response often.
-He’s gotten a handle on it in recent months and, to his credit, has more aware of the distinction between the two and how fusing them into one behavior is betrayal of his intellect.
+He’s gotten a handle on it in recent months and, to his credit, has more awareness of the distinction between the two and how fusing them into one behavior is a betrayal of his intellect.
 I tell him, “[inlinetweet prefix=”” tweeter=”” suffix=””]Smart people think, others simply act.[/inlinetweet]”

 Emotion and suffering